Digital Scripts

 • Agents can close the contact from the agent application.

-• The Digital Experience administrator can create Workflow Automation rules in CXone to automatically to close the contact given specified conditions.
+• The Digital Experience administrator can create Workflow Automation rules in CXone Mpower to automatically to close the contact given specified conditions.

 • You can use the Update Digital Contact Status action to update the contact's status to Closed.